Zeiin/discord-bots/Main/MLDeepFake/first-order-model/README.md

-All credit goes here: https://github.com/AliaksandrSiarohin/first-order-model
+All credit goes here: https://github.com/AliaksandrSiarohin/first-order-model for this